kevlake4/menubarr/README.md

 # menubarr

-`menubarr` is a lightweight macOS menu bar app that surfaces your Plex activity.
+`menubarr` is a lightweight macOS menu bar app that displays your Plex activity, in the menu bar.

 - **Now Playing** – shows what’s currently streaming from your Plex server
 - **Recent History** – displays recently played content via [Tautulli](https://tautulli.com/) integration